Photo by Todd & Brad Reed Photography

 Events in Ludington

-Ludington is famous for it’s summer events but also offers many events in the “quiet season” that keep people coming back all year long!
+Ludington is famous for its summer events but also offers many events in the “quiet season” that keep people coming back all year long!
+Would you like an overview of Ludington’s most popular festivals?
+Check out our story about the Top Events in Ludington.

 As for summer, there’s definitely no shortage of events to keep visitors and locals alike entertained.
-If you’re into running, the Ludington Lakestride offers a 5k, 10k, or Half Marathon in June.
-For those artsy folks, Ludington hosts two popular Arts & Crafts Fairs in Rotary Park each summer.
+If you’re into running, the Ludington Lakestride offers a 5k, 10k, and Half Marathon in June.
+For artsy folks, Ludington hosts two popular Arts & Crafts Fairs in Rotary Park each summer.
 The West Shore Art Fair is held in July and the Gold Coast Artisan Fair is held in August.
-Easily one of Ludington’s most popular events, the Ludington Area Jaycees Freedom Festival, is held on July 3rd-4th.
+And don’t miss the best summer festival ever, complete with fireworks!
+The Ludington Area Jaycees Freedom Festival is held on July 4th in honor of America’s Independence Day.

 More Ludington area info: